psnewer/nautilus_trader/docs/developer_guide/environment_setup.md

 NautilusTrader uses increasingly more [Rust](https://www.rust-lang.org), so Rust should be installed on your system as well ([installation guide](https://www.rust-lang.org/tools/install)).

+[Cap'n Proto](https://capnproto.org/) is required for serialization schema compilation.
+The required version is specified in the `capnp-version` file in the repository root.
+Ubuntu's default package is typically too old, so you may need to install from source (see below).

 :::info
 NautilusTrader *must* compile and run on **Linux, macOS, and Windows**.
 Please keep portability in mind (use `std::path::Path`, avoid Bash-isms in shell scripts, etc.).